-For a chart of average development by age, consult pages 141-143 of this manual.
+For a chart of average development by age, consult the Physical and Cognitive Developmental Milestones.

-- a.
+a.
 The child/youth/young adult's development is advanced.

-The child/youth/young adult's physical and cognitive skills are above his/her chronological age level. - b.
+The child/youth/young adult's physical and cognitive skills are above their chronological age level.

+b.
 The child/youth/young adult's development is age-appropriate.

-The child/youth/young adult's physical and cognitive skills are consistent with his/her chronological age level.
+The child/youth/young adult's physical and cognitive skills are consistent with their chronological age level.

-- c.
+c.
 The child/youth/young adult's development is limited.

-The child/youth/young adult does not exhibit most physical and cognitive skills expected for his/her chronological age level. - d.
+The child/youth/young adult does not exhibit most physical and cognitive skills expected for their chronological age level.

+d.
 The child/youth/young adult's development is severely limited.

 Most of the child/youth/young adult's physical and cognitive skills are two or more age or developmental levels behind chronological age expectations.
 If "d" is selected, also indicate whether a regional center referral has been completed.